AndoniLarz/Basic-docker-architecture-for-symfony/README.md

+For now, this is a work in progress.
+Not everything is set up to start a Symfony project right away.
+I'll consider it done when anyone will be able to clone the project and begin working with Symfony in the simplest way possible.

 ## A basic Docker architecture for Symfony projects, using docker-compose

 This is a simple Docker architecture that I made for Symfony projects.